JeanLiew/Customer_Attrition_Model/README.md

 > There is a big difference between a satisfied customer and a loyal customer - Shep Hyken

-With spewing yet saturated competitions in the telecommunication industry, in order to stay ahead in the competition, customer satisfaction should always a the business driver with customer attrition as a goal.
+With spewing yet saturated competitions in the telecommunication industry, in order to stay ahead in the competition, customer satisfaction should always the heart of the business model with customer attrition as long-term strategy.

 Customer Attrition is also known as customer churn where customer ends the commercial relationship with the business.
 Customer lifetime value (CLTV) an important key metric to measure the health of business.
 Since change is inevitable the business goal is to reduce custome churn.